Colorado Family Law. Period.

 Common Law Marriage

 Colorado is one of the very few states where spouses can enter into a “common law marriage” without obtaining a marriage license, by cohabitating, holding themselves out as married, and intending to be married.
-A common law marriage is just as legally binding as a “ceremonial marriage”, and requires a formal legal proceeding to end.
+A common law marriage is just as legally binding as a “ceremonial marriage”, and requires a formal dissolution of marriage proceeding to end.
 For more information, see the Common Law Marriage article in the Colorado Family Law Guide.

 Child Custody & Visitation